Serena Williams earns first win of season in Toronto - WHIZ News

 Before then, she last competed at the 2021 Wimbledon tournament, where she retired in the middle of her first match due to a torn hamstring suffered after slipping on the grass surface.

-Williams’ first victory since the 2021 French Open sent her to face the either Belinda Bencic or Tereza Martincova.
+Williams, who will turn 41 at the end of September, will next face either 12th-ranked Belinda Bencic or Tereza Martincova.

+Williams has won this tournament three times and reached the final in her last appearance at the hardcourt event in 2019, losing to Bianca Andreescu when she was forced to stop because of injury.

+But Williams has played little since and knows she needs time on the court.

 Williams started out strong, taking the first two games with relative ease.